 The AcSB operates on the principle that wide consultation with interested and affected parties enhances the quality of financial reporting standards.
 Consultation is carried out through various means including consulting directly with affected stakeholders and with AcSB committees, issuing documents for comment by stakeholders and holding public meetings.

 The AcSB analyzes the potential effects of its proposals and explains the rationale for why it made the decisions it reached in developing or changing a standard in material published with exposure drafts and final standards.
 The AcSB is directly accountable to the Accounting Standards Oversight Council (AcSOC) for its performance in fulfilling its mandate, including its adherence to due process as set out in the AcSB Due Process Handbook.
 AcSOC is an independent body that serves the public interest by overseeing and providing input to the activities of the AcSB.

 The AcSB has issued separate accounting standards for publicly accountable enterprises, private enterprises, private sector not-for-profit organizations and pension plans.
 This approach facilitates standards that best suit the needs of the users of financial statements of each type of entity, having due regard to the benefits and costs of the standards.

-International Financial Reporting Standards (IFRSs), as set out in Part I of the CPA Canada Handbook – Accounting, are required to be applied by publicly accountable enterprises and may be applied by private enterprises and not-for-profit organizations.
-The AcSB has different due process procedures for IFRSs from the procedures for other standards because IFRSs are not developed by the AcSB.
+IFRS® Standards, as set out in Part I of the CPA Canada Handbook – Accounting, are required to be applied by publicly accountable enterprises and may be applied by private enterprises and not-for-profit organizations.
+The AcSB has different due process procedures for IFRS Standards from the procedures for other standards because IFRS Standards are not developed by the AcSB.